-Naturalistic observation is an approach to data collection that involves observing people's behaviour in the environment in which it typically occurs.
+Naturalistic observation is an approach to data collection that involves observing people's behavior in the environment in which it typically occurs.
 Thus naturalistic observation is a type of field research (as opposed to a type of laboratory research).
 It could involve observing shoppers in a grocery store, children on a school playground, or psychiatric inpatients in their wards.
 Researchers engaged in naturalistic observation usually make their observations as unobtrusively as possible so that participants are often not aware that they are being studied.
-Ethically, this method is considered to be acceptable if the participants remain anonymous and the behaviour occurs in a public setting where people would not normally have an expectation of privacy.
-Grocery shoppers putting items into their shopping carts, for example, are engaged in public behaviour that is easily observable by store employees and other shoppers.
+Ethically, this is considered to be acceptable if the participants remain anonymous and the behavior occurs in a public setting where people would not normally have an expectation of privacy.
+Grocery shoppers putting items into their shopping carts,

+6. An approach to data collection in which the behavior of interest is observed in the environment in which it typically occurs. for example, are engaged in public behavior that is easily observable by store employees and other shoppers.
 For this reason, most researchers would consider it ethically acceptable to observe them for a study.
-On the other hand, one of the arguments against the ethicality of the naturalistic observation of "bathroom behaviour" discussed earlier in the book is that people have a reasonable expectation of privacy even in a public restroom and that this expectation was violated.
+On the other hand, one of the arguments against the ethicality of the naturalistic observation of "bathroom behavior" discussed earlier in the book is that people have a reasonable expectation of privacy even in a public restroom and that this expectation was violated.

-Researchers Robert Levine and Ara Norenzayan used naturalistic observation to study differences in the "pace of life" across countries (Levine & Norenzayan, 1999)2.
+Researchers Robert Levine and Ara Norenzayan used naturalistic observation to study differences in the "pace of life" across countries (Levine & Norenzayan, 1999).Levine, R. V., & Norenzayan, A. (1999).
+The pace of life in 31 countries.
+Journal of Cross-Cultural Psychology, 30, 178-205.
 One of their measures involved observing pedestrians in a large city to see how long it took them to walk 60 feet.
 They found that people in some countries walked reliably faster than people in other countries.
-For example, people in Canada and Sweden covered 60 feet in just under 13 seconds on average, while people in Brazil and Romania took close to 17 seconds.
+For example, people in the United States and Japan covered 60 feet in about 12 seconds on average, while people in Brazil and Romania took close to 17 seconds.